zmoffatt/zmoffatt.github.io/_projects/SlugNine.md

 ---
-name: SLugNine
+name: SlugNine
 tools: [Embedded C, Microcontrollers, Mechanical Systems, Matlab]
 image:
-description: This project has an individual showcase page, not just a direct link to the project site or repo.
-Now you have more space to describe your awesome project!
+description: Small canine inspired robot created for a graduate bio-inspired locomotion class. project!
 ---

-# SlugSat
+# SlugNine

 Projects A is an awesome project!
 Just remove the direct link from the project's front matter and you will have an individual page like this for your project.